2013 – Gluten Free Living

 Here’s what I did.

-Add seasonings and cook in crockpot another couple of hours until beans and carrots are done.
+Cook in crockpot about 3 hours on high until beans and carrots are done.
 The other veggies will cook a lot quicker.

 Serve in bowls and serve with hot bread or rolls for a really hearty main dish meal.